Fashion & Apparel Points|Route + Sale When Buying, Flea Market When Letting Go

 Fashion — clothes, shoes, bags — is an ongoing expense you refresh each season.
 The amount per item varies, but over a year it adds up to a substantial sum.
 What makes fashion points interesting, unlike other categories, is that you can move money not only when "buying" but also when "letting go."
 Buy apparel EC via routing, maximize cashback during sales, and sell clothes you no longer wear on a flea-market app to fund your next purchase — building this "buy and sell" cycle is the trick.
 Compared to a buy-only category, total efficiency rises sharply.

-This article organizes fashion points in the flow of "buy via EC or malls with routing," "match the sale/coupon timing," "make brand-official EC cashback via routing too," and "cycle by selling clothes you no longer wear on a flea-market app."
+This article organizes fashion points in the flow of "buy via EC or malls with routing," "by shop type," "match the sale/coupon timing," "make brand-official EC cashback via routing too," and "cycle by selling clothes you no longer wear on a flea-market app."
 But the premise: don't increase spending with impulse buys lured by cashback.
 The goal is to buy what you want, at the most efficient timing and method.
 See also the double-dip guide and flea-market guide.

 Four Scenes to Capture Cashback in Fashion Spending